feddelegrand7/website_iha/content/home/posts.md

 active = true  # Activate this widget? true/false
 weight = 90  # Order that this section will appear.

-title = "Miscellaneous"
+title = "R tutorials"
 subtitle = "Discover R  tutorials along with some other articles and thoughts "

 [content]
   # Page type to display.
 E.g. post, talk, or publication.